publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7412.md

         (7) __Other requirements preserved__

-            No emission standard or other requirement promulgated under this section shall be interpreted, construed or applied to diminish or replace the requirements of a more stringent emission limitation or other applicable requirement established pursuant to [section 7411 of this title][/us/usc/t42/s7411], part C or D of this subchapter, or other authority of this chapter or a standard issued under State authority.
+            No emission standard or other requirement promulgated under this section shall be interpreted, construed or applied to diminish or replace the requirements of a more stringent emission limitation or other applicable requirement established pursuant to [section 7411 of this title][/us/usc/t42/s7411], part C or D, or other authority of this chapter or a standard issued under State authority.

         (8) __Coke ovens__